Tom Waldek, founder of The Human Origin

 +

 A leader willing to examine what they've been performing.
 A team ready to say what's true.
-Calendar time: 45 minutes for the Entry Conversation, 3–4 weeks for the Trust Architecture Diagnostic, 3–5 months for Origin Work if you choose that far.
-The work happens in your real meetings and your real decisions — where the patterns are already running.
+Calendar time: 45 minutes for the Entry Conversation, 3–4 weeks for the Trust Architecture Diagnostic, 3–5 months for Origin Work — the full engagement.
+The work happens in your real meetings and your real decisions — where the survival patterns are already running.

 How long does it take?